ankush981/up2date/README.md

 * Validating email addresses of new registrations.
 * Option of individual mail and digest.
 * Allowing users to set up different alert times.
-* Make the code base more object-oriented (now only the scraper part isn't object oriented)
+* Make the code base more object-oriented (now only the scraper part isn't object-oriented)